day8/re-frame/docs/subscriptions.md

 Typically, the Signal Graph is not deep, with only a few interior layers of nodes between root and leaves.
 These interior nodes are the subscription nodes that you create via `regsub`.
-Or, more accurately, you use `resub` to register how such nodes should be created, if and when they are needed.
+Or, more accurately, you use `regsub` to register how such nodes should be created, if and when they are needed.

 Data flows through this graph, being transformed by the journey and, as a result, the data which